-I don’t know about you, but when I’m confronted with a situation about which I have very little information I immediately start to fill in the gaps.
-And more often than not what I fill them with are my own fears and worries which then play out with me being victimized in some way.
-Do any of you make stuff up when you don’t have facts?
-This is what we find Jacob doing when he’s finally going to see his brother Esau again after a twenty year estrangement.
-Remember how earlier in the story Jacob tricks his brother into giving him his birthright?
-And then there’s the nasty little scene in which he fools their dad, Isaac, into giving him his blessing by pretending to be Esau, which is what precipitated Jacob fleeing from their father’s household.
+Like many people, when I’m confronted with a situation about which I have very little information, I immediately start to fill in the gaps.
+And more often than not what I fill them with are my own fears and worries, which then play out by me being victimized in some way.
+It seems we make stuff up when we don’t have facts.
+In the book of Genesis, this is what we find Jacob doing when he’s finally going to see his brother Esau again after a twenty-year estrangement precipitated by the theft of his brother’s birthright.
+Remember the scene in which he fools their father Isaac into giving him his blessing by pretending to be Esau?
+That’s what initiated Jacob’s flight from their father’s household.

-What’s going on at this point is that Jacob had tired of being under the thumb of his father-in-law so packed up his wives and children along with his servants and herds of animals and made his way back home.
+What’s going on at this point is that Jacob has tired of being under the thumb of his father-in-law, so packs up his wives and children along with his servants and herds of animals, and makes his way back home.
 He was anticipating the inevitable reunion with his brother whom he had wronged.
 If smart phones had existed back then he could have sent a text to Esau letting him know of his plans and then waited for a reply.
 He would have then known what was up between them and what he’d be facing when they met.
-Or he could have Instagrammed a picture of himself with all his wives and and kids in the hope of softening his brother up.
+Or he could have Instagrammed a picture of himself with all his wives and kids in the hope of softening his brother up.

-But there was really no way for them to communicate so Jacob assumed that Esau would try to exact revenge upon him and created a narrative in which the two of them would once again be at odds.
+But there was really no way for them to communicate so Jacob assumes Esau will try to exact revenge upon him, creating a narrative in which the two of them would once again be at odds.
 He makes the assumption that Esau hated him.
 Jacob really runs with this scenario, creating a complex strategy of dividing his wives, children, and herds into groups so that if one were attacked the others might survive.
-His expectation is that Esau would try to do him harm, just as he had harmed Esau.
+His expectation is that Esau will try to do him harm, just as he had harmed Esau.
 When he hears that his brother is on the way to meet him with four hundred men he gets really scared so gathers together goats, sheep, camels, cattle, and donkeys to present as tribute to him.

 But what is easy to miss in the reading of this scripture is that Jacob never reflects upon his actions.
 We never hear him express any remorse or to ponder how he’ll ask Esau’s forgiveness for what he did to him earlier in their lives.
 Instead, we are told that Jacob prays, “O God, O Lord who said to me, ‘Return to your country and to your kindred, and I will do you good’..deliver me, please, from the hand of my brother..for I am afraid of him.”

-Whoa!
-He knows that he’s in deep doo-doo, that he’s made a mess of his relationship, that he has estranged himself from his family because of his actions, and he doesn’t know what to do so asks God for help!
+He realizes he’s in big trouble; that he’s made a mess of his relationships and has estranged himself from his family because of his actions.
+He doesn’t know what to do so decides to ask God for help!
 What an idea!
-How many of us, when we’re facing a big life challenge and don’t know what to do, rather than keep trying to figure it out by ourselves, call a timeout, hit our knees, and ask God for help?
-I don’t know about you, but sometimes that’s the last thing I think of doing.
+I know that many of us, when we’re facing a life challenge and don’t know what to do, rather than keep trying to figure it out by ourselves, call a timeout, hit our knees, and ask God for help.
+However, sometimes that’s the last thing I think of doing.
 I think that it’s all up to me and that I have the power to figure everything out and to set things right.
 Wrong!